 - An object in the on-premises Active Directory has a mail attribute that's identical to the object that's reporting the problem.

-- An object already exists in your organizational account and has the same SMTP address or mail attribute as the object in the on-premises Active Directory.
+- An object already exists in Azure AD that has the same SMTP address or mail attribute as the object in the on-premises Active Directory.

 To resolve this issue, use one of the following methods:

 Method 1: Locate the object in the on-premises Active Directory

 To locate on-premises Active Directory objects that use an SMTP address or mail attribute that's identical to the object that's reporting the problem, run an LDAP query in the on-premises Active Directory.

 For example, if the problem proxy addresses is firstname.lastname@example.org, the LDAP query will resemble the following: